manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 But "where" is our infrastructure?
 We didn't define our own domain name - but every CloudFront distribution comes with it's own domain name ending on `.cloudfront.net`.

 To see this domain name, we can use Terraform's output capability.
-Simply create file `outputs.tf`, with the following content:
+Simply create a file named `outputs.tf`, with the following content:

     output "cloudfront_domain_name" {
       value = aws_cloudfront_distribution.default.domain_name